 4. TumorAlthough rare, it should not be ignored.
 It is important to have your wisdom teeth checked regularly by a dentist as early as your teenage years.

 5. PressureThe pressure exerted by the impacted tooth can lead to decay or even destroy the root of the neighboring tooth (2nd molar).
-In addition to the pain, this pressure can worsen the crowding of the front teeth and cause the failure of orthodontic treatment.
+In addition to the discomfort, this pressure can worsen the crowding of the front teeth and cause the failure of orthodontic treatment.

 3. CellulitisCellulitis results from the spread of infection to the surrounding soft tissue, including the cheek, chin, and neck.
 It can be due to pulpitis, pericoronitis, or dental abscess.